Indecent ExposureMeet the team

 What is the penalty for indecent exposure?

-While fines and community orders are the most common forms of punishment for this act, repeat offenders may find themselves jailed for up to two years.
+While fines and community orders are the most common penalties for this act, repeat offenders may find themselves jailed for up to two years.
 To avoid this, get in touch with specialist sexual offence or indecent exposure solicitors immediately.

 Does indecent exposure go on your record?